amralkhaled211/Webserv/mini_server/config_parser/notes_parser.md

 	There must be a http block to define the protocol in use for the server(s) inside.

 	the syntax is not strict:
-	* everything (all directives and blocks) be in just one line.
+	* everything (all directives and blocks) can be in just one line.
 	* whitespace is only required for the directive keys and values to be separated.
 	* the rest (such as {, }, ;) can, BUT doesn’t need any whitespace separation form anything.
-	* newlines are treated similar to whitespaces
+	* newlines are treated similar to whitespaces, directive key and value can be separated by newline(s)
 	* so newlines are allowed before a ';' -> a directive doesn't need to be followed by a ';' on the same line, but can also at the next line

+	Dublicates:
+	* multiple http blocks --> duplicate error
 	* no dublicates of location block with the same path allowed (2 times --> location /hello)
 	* in case multiple servers with the same host (server_name) and port (listen), nginx will only give a warning and take the first as default, the others will NOT be used
+	* multiple root in server/location block --> duplicate error
+	* multiple listen in server block --> duplicate error

+	Not Existing:
 	* in case of no location in a server block, it takes the root from the server
-		* if no root in server: nginx default page shows up
+		* if also no root in server: nginx default page shows up
 			* how to interpret that?
 	* in case no server_name in server block
 		* it also only shows the nginx default page